Cognitive Behavioral Therapy & Body Image

 Highlight Solutions

 If you know someone who is struggling with an eating disorder, it’s important to help them get treatment.
-Most eating disorders worsen with time.
-[1]
+Most eating disorders worsen the longer they go untreated and can become life-threatening.8

 Talk with your doctor, a counselor, or a trusted therapist.
 Find out about treatment solutions in your area, and bring them up to your friend.
 Your homework can make entering treatment easier.